DVBeckwitt/fit2HR/README.md

 * Computes time in HR zones and overlays zones on the plot
 * Provides an interactive HR plot with hover tooltips and zoom, plus a console summary and CSV export

-Counterpoint: it is a single user script, not a full training platform.
-It will not sync with cloud services or manage long term training load unless you build that around it.

 ---